 There are a lot of options when it comes to student housing Lincoln and you want to choose the best option for you.
-Here is our guide to protecting that deposit to make sure you get it back at the end of the year.
+Here is our guide to protecting your deposit to make sure you get it back at the end of the year.

-Read the lease
+Read the lease or rental agreement

 We know this isn’t the first thing on your mind, but the small print in the lease is an important part of your contract.
 If you know someone who works in the legal profession then they will be the perfect person to check this out for you.
 The lease will outline who is responsible for what, so read it and be prepared.

-Keep in contact with your landlord
+Keep in contact with your landlord in Lincoln

-If there are any issues with the property then your landlord will want to know as soon as possible.
+If there are any problems with the property then your landlord will want to know as soon as possible.
 Find out when you sign the contract who your point of contact is.
 This might be the landlord or the agent that manages the property on their behalf.
 Communication is crucial to maintaining the property.
 For your student housing Lincoln you want to look after your deposit and get it back.
 Keeping the landlord on top of any maintenance issues will help you in this.

 Think about how you use the property